-The Office includes the Marketing and Communications department and the Solidarity Building Initiative for Liberative Carceral Education.
-These departments are essential to the ongoing work of community engagement which seeks to forge partnerships and collaborations with community stakeholders, organizations, other seminaries and congregations that seek to do justice.
+The work of, Marketing and Communications and the Solidarity Building Initiative(SBI) are essential to the ongoing work of community engagement which seeks to forge partnerships and collaborations with community stakeholders, organizations, other seminaries and congregations that seek to do justice.
 Our work is for the purpose of impacting lives, policies and programs which lead to just and sustainable communities, ultimately living out an embodied Gospel.